 The Board reviewed and considered information regarding the nature, extent and quality of investment management services provided by the Manager to the Fund and its shareholders.
-This information included, among other things, the qualifications, background and experience of the professional personnel who perform services for the Fund; the structure of investment professional compensation; oversight of third-party service providers; investment performance reports and related financial information for the Fund; reports on fees and payments to intermediaries for transfer agency or shareholder services; legal and compliance matters; risk controls; pricing and other services provided by the Manager and its affiliates; and the range of management fees charged by the Manager and its affiliates to other funds and accounts, including management's explanation of differences among accounts where relevant.
-The Board noted the Manager's history of expertise in the "growth" style of investment management and management's ongoing efforts to develop strategies and adjust portfolios to express conviction in portfolio investments, and to address areas of heightened concern in the mutual fund industry, such as liquidity risk as well as market conditions.
-The Board noted the length of time the Manager had provided services as an investment adviser to the Fund and also noted FUSE's analysis that successful flagship offerings should sustain growth and maintain interest in the Manager's investment capabilities.
+This information included, among other things, the qualifications, background and experience of the professional personnel who perform services for the Fund; the structure of investment professional compensation; oversight of third-party service providers; investment performance, fee information and related financial information for the Fund; fees and payments to intermediaries for fund administration, transfer agency and shareholder services; legal and compliance matters; risk controls; pricing and other services provided by the Manager and its affiliates; and the range of management fees charged by the Manager and its affiliates to other funds and accounts, including management's explanation of differences among accounts where relevant.
+The Board noted Fred Alger Managements history of expertise in the "growth" style of investment management and management's ongoing efforts to develop strategies and adjust portfolios to express conviction in portfolio investments, and to address areas of heightened concern in the mutual fund industry, such as market conditions and fee pressure.
+The Board noted the length of time the Manager had provided services as an investment adviser to the Fund and also noted FUSE's analysis that certain of the Manager's offerings should sustain growth and maintain interest in the Manager's investment capabilities.

 The Board also reviewed and considered the benefits provided to Fund shareholders of investing in a Fund that is part of the Alger family of funds.
-The Board noted the financial position of the Manager and its commitment to the mutual fund business as evidenced by its work to increase the number of offerings in focused strategies.
-The Board also noted that certain administrative, compliance, reporting and accounting services necessary for the conduct of the Fund's affairs are provided separately under a Fund Administration Agreement and a Shareholder Administrative Services Agreement with the Manager.
+The Board noted the financial position of the Manager and its commitment to the mutual fund business as evidenced by a continued focus on offerings in focused strategies.
+The Board also noted that certain administrative, compliance, reporting and accounting services necessary for the conduct of the Fund's affairs are provided separately under a Fund Administration Agreement and a Shareholder Administrative Services Agreement with Fred Alger Management.